rails/rails/guides/source/7_2_release_notes.md

 Major Features
 --------------

-### Development Containers configuration for applications
+### Development containers configuration for applications

 A [development container](https://containers.dev/) (or dev container for short) allows you to use a container as a full-featured development environment.